Wisp3Abyss/wisp3abyss/README.md

   - Game is functional, but needs work
 - The Original (**WIP**)
 - [Piege](https://wisp3abyss.github.io/piege)
-  - Has absolutely been flayed alive because I was messing around with it.
-Highly suggested you do not play it.
 - [Blu](https://wisp3abyss.github.io/blu)
 - Project Omni (**WIP**)
 - Orin Ayo (**WIP**)